Sworn translator from English to French – 30+ years translating your legal & administrative documents

 Official documents: Birth, marriage, divorce and death certificates

-Legal documents: contracts of sale, business contracts, articles of association
+Legal documents: contracts of sale, business contracts, articles of association, and surrogacy agreements

-I am officially registered as a sworn translator from English to French.
-This means I can produce sworn translations that are valid for use in France and internationally.
+I am officially registered as a sworn translator from English to French with the Caen Court of Appeal in France as well as with the Supreme Court of Justice in Luxembourg.
+This means I can produce sworn translations that are valid for use in France, Luxembourg and several other countries.

 Regulations limit sworn translators to specific languages.
 Mine are English to French.
 My role is to provide you with a reliable, meticulous service that complies with strict regulations.